 Our efforts over the last 10 years have focussed on collaborating with the industry to define a common approach to ESG measurement and reporting and building a high-quality data ecosystem to support it.
 With this foundation in place, we are now entering a new phase of work where we will focus further on performance data accessibility and reliability in the Assessments and benchmarks.
 The restructuring of our 2020 Assessments into separate Management and Performance Components is an important step in enabling us to support this new phase of work.

 The annual Assessment development process is informed by in-house data analysis, market research, detailed gap analysis alignment work, feedback from Assessment users and strong participation from our governance groups.
-This approach ensures that our Assessments and benchmarks are shaped and driven by the stakeholders we serve and help move the entire industry closer to our shared vision of sustainable real assets.
+This approach ensures that our Assessments and benchmarks are shaped and driven by the stakeholders we serve and helps move the entire industry closer to our shared vision of sustainable real assets.

 2020 Assessments Structure